U.S. DEPARTMENT OF STATE

-If the applying organization already has the necessary information on hand (see the SAM User Guide), the online form takes approximately one hour to complete, depending upon the size and complexity of the applying entity.
+If the applying organization already has the necessary information on hand), the online form takes approximately one hour to complete, depending upon the size and complexity of the applying entity.
 Because of the different steps in the process, it might take anywhere from three to fourteen business days to complete the process of creating an account with the system.

-The Public Affairs Office seeks to notify applicants of funding decisions within six weeks following an application deadline.
+The Public Affairs Office seeks to notify applicants of funding decisions within six to eight weeks following an application deadline.
 The timing of approvals is, however, subject to the availability of funds.

 Please note: Funding for approved proposals will not be available immediately.
 The allocation of funds can take up to two months once all award paperwork has been completed.
 Applicants should, therefore, submit proposals well in advance of the intended project start date.

 Applications will be reviewed by the Public Affairs Office’s Grant Committee.
-Each application submitted under this announcement will be evaluated and rated on the basis of the following criteria:
+Each application submitted under this announcement will be evaluated and rated based on the following criteria:

 - The degree to which proposals present clear, achievable, and measurable objectives